tiagob/create-full-stack/packages/docusaurus/docs/folder_structure.md

   utils/
 ```

 `containers/` includes React routes or React Native navigation screens. `components/` includes any other react components used in the containers.
-If components are container specific it's preferred to include them in the container itself. `utils/` includes common TS utility functions.
+If components are container specific, it's preferred to include them in the container itself. `utils/` includes common TS utility functions.